 Use A Reverse Phone Number Lookup App To Filter Calls

-You should download a reverse phone number lookup app in order to filter the calls that you receive.
+You should download a iPhone reverse cell phone lookup app in order to filter the calls that you receive.
 Eventually the less you answer junk phone calls the less you’ll receive them.
 Many apps have real time spam info on phone numbers and some even have automatic spam call blocking protection that you can enable.